wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

     **New blocking page**

     The sample blocking page `/usr/share/nginx/html/wallarm_blocked.html` has been updated.
-In the new node versions, it has new layout and supports the logo and support email customization.
+In the new node version, it has new layout and supports the logo and support email customization.

     [More details on the blocking page setup →](../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page)